Categories: Technology

 The computer’s processing power means that it would be capable of producing 130 quadrillion calculations per second.
 In comparison, the world’s current best-performing machine, China’s Sunway TaihuLight is capable of 93 petaflops.
 With its targeted processing process, Japan’s supercomputer could outperform the current record holder once it is finished.

 “As far as we know, there is nothing out there that is as fast,” said Japan’s National Institute of Advanced Industrial Science and Technology (AIST) director general Satoshi Sekiguchi.
-AIST, which will build the computer, plans to use liquid cooling technique.
+AIST, which will build the computer, plans to use a liquid cooling technique.

 Power Efficiency